briandfoy/perl7faq/README.md

 Perl 7 is Perl v5.32 with saner, more modern defaults.
 It's transitional major version before we get to breaking changes.

+There's a [Perl 7 Proposal](https://github.com/Perl/perl5/wiki/The-Proposal-for-Perl-7) in the wiki for the [perl5 repo](https://github.com/Perl/perl5/).

 ## Why not Perl 32 (or 34)?

 There was some thought to dropping the 5 from the version and using what we already think of as the major version.
 However, that would reinforce the idea that it's just a continuation of the Perl 5 line.
 And, 32 is a big number.